edn9/favbooks/README.md

 # How to run the project

 You will need php 7.1.x and composer 1.9.x to run the project.
+Dont forget to use the commands `composer install` and `npm i --save`.

 `git clone https://github.com/edn9/favbooks`